Recent Advances of Continual Learning in Computer Vision: An Overview: Continual Learning Methods

+In video classification, Zhao et al. \cite{zhao2021video} adapted the knowledge distillation based method by separately distilling the spatial and temporal knowledge.
+They also introduced a dual granularity exemplar selection method to store only key frames of representative video instances from the previous tasks.

+In fake media detection, Kim et al. \cite{kim2021cored} proposed to store the feature representations of both real and fake data instances to facilitate the knowledge distillation process.

+In object detection, Liu et al. \cite{liu2023augmented} first identified foreground shift as a crucial problem for memory based methods in continual object detection.
+They then proposed a method named Augmented Box Replay to handle this problem, and a loss function named attentive Region-of-Interest distillation loss to further reduce catastrophic forgetting.

+In embodied agent learning, inspired by previous works \cite{buzzega2020dark,boschini2022class}, Kim et al. \cite{kim2024online} also took the logit distillation idea to enable the embodied agents to be learned continually.
+Yet different from previous works, to handle the outdated logit issue while at the same time releasing the agent's requirement on the task boundary information, Kim et al. \cite{kim2024online} further proposed a Confidence-Aware Moving Average method.

+Moreover, recently, Ye et al. \cite{ye2024continual} explored continual learning w.r.t. multi-modal medical data as well.
+Specifically, in their proposed method, they first utilize a k-means sampling strategy to sample and store data instances from the previous tasks.
+After that, during the learning process of a new task, a feature distillation strategy and an intra-modal mixup strategy are then utilized on those stored data.

-\subsubsection{Combination of knowledge distillation and generative replay based methods}
+\subsubsection{Combination of Knowledge Distillation and Generative Replay Based Methods}

-The combination of knowledge distillation and generative replay based methods has also been explored \cite{wu2018incremental, huang2021half}.
-In image classification, Wu et al. \cite{wu2018incremental} proposed a new loss function which consists of a cross-entropy loss and a knowledge distillation loss.
+The combination of knowledge distillation and generative replay based methods has also been explored \cite{wu2018incremental,zhang2023target,huang2021half}.
+In image classification, Wu et al. \cite{wu2018incremental} proposed a new loss function that consists of a cross-entropy loss and a knowledge distillation loss.
 A GAN is employed to generate data instances from the previous tasks, which are then combined with real new data instances to train the model.
 A scalar, which represents the bias on data instances from the new task, is also used to remove the bias caused by data imbalance.
-In image semantic segmentation, Huang et al. \cite{huang2021half} proposed to generate fake images of the previous classes using a Scale-Aware Aggregation module and combine them with the images from the new task to facilitate the knowledge distillation process.
+Besides Wu et al. \cite{wu2018incremental}, Zhang et al. \cite{zhang2023target} also explore continual learning in image classification but they particularly focus on federated continual learning.
+Specifically, in their method, a generator is first trained to generate data instances that can simulate the global distribution of previous tasks.
+After that, a knowledge distillation process is further involved, in which the student model is utilized to further enhance the capacity of the generator.
+Similar to \cite{zhang2023target}, Abudukelimu et al. \cite{wuerkaixi2024accurate} also focused on federated continual learning and included a knowledge distillation process in their method.
+Yet different from \cite{zhang2023target} which performs data instance generation, Abudukelimu et al. \cite{wuerkaixi2024accurate} proposed to learn a normalizing flow model \cite{durkan2019neural} and performed feature generation.
+Moreover, a correlation estimation process is further involved in their method to forget those biased features from the previous tasks.